 Jason is a keen cyclist and a member of the Armidale Cycling Club.
 He enjoys spending time with his wife Jane and their three boys, who are all keen cyclists too!

 He commenced his career in the taxation division of one of the Big 4 accounting firms in Sydney in 1998.
-He became a specialist tax lawyer with a mid-tier law firm before taking up a Senior Associate position with a boutique taxation advisory firm in 2009.
-In 2012 Paul accepted the in-house Tax Lawyer position with Roberts & Morrow.
-As part of that role he heads up the Specialist Tax and Estate Planning team which specialises in advising clients on business succession and estate planning issues.
+He became a tax lawyer with a mid-tier law firm before taking up a Senior Associate position with a boutique taxation advisory firm in 2009.
+In 2012 Paul accepted the Tax Lawyer position with Roberts & Morrow.
+As part of that role he heads up the Tax & Estate Planning Team which advises clients on business succession and estate planning issues.
 In 2015 Paul was made a Partner of the Firm.

-Self-managed superannuation funds are becoming increasingly significant within private client groups.
+Self-managed superannuation funds (SMSFs) are becoming increasingly significant within private client groups.
 Tax effective utilisation of SMSFs during one’s lifetime and appropriate strategies for passing control of the wealth held in an SMSF on death is therefore a key focus of Paul’s estate planning advice.
-As a Tax Specialist working in an accounting practice, Paul brings a different skillset to superannuation problems, opportunities and strategies.
-He is therefore well placed to advise, not only on tax aspects of superannuation, but on how the superannuation aspects interact with the client’s broader estate planning intentions.
+As a tax lawyer working in an accounting practice, Paul brings a different skillset to superannuation problems, opportunities and strategies.
+He is therefore well placed to advise, not only on tax aspects of superannuation, but on how superannuation interacts with a client’s broader estate planning intentions.

 Karina attended the University of New England where she obtained her undergraduate degrees in Financial Administration and Law.
 Whilst finishing her studies Karina began working at Roberts & Morrow in 2005.